2023 Solar Incentives Guide for Springfield, MO - Tax Credits & Rebates

 Federal Solar Incentives

-When people think of solar incentives, federal incentives might be the first thing that comes to mind.
+When someone says "solar incentives," you likely think of federal incentives first.
 You may have heard of the Federal Solar Investment Tax Credit, or ITC.
-The ITC is a tax credit equal to a predetermined percentage of the money you spend on your solar system.
+This incentive is a tax credit equal to a predetermined percentage of the money you spend on your solar system.

-To more fully understand how the ITC will apply to your situation, call your local Springfield solar panel installation expert and ask for more information.
+To know exactly how much the ITC could save you, talk to your local Springfield solar panel installation expert.

 State & Local Solar Incentives